MIN JIANG'S NEW CHAPTER

 After its ready-to-eat and frozen products, the Crystal Jade Group has now introduced ready-to-cook kits, with seasonal packages launched fortnightly.

 Each kit includes clear cooking instructions and neatly packed ingredients - all portioned and prepped - for one dish.
-Good for those who still want to cook a hot, restaurant-quality meal but have no time to shop for or prepare ingredients.
+It is good for people who still want to cook a hot, restaurant-quality meal but have no time to shop for or prepare ingredients.

 I order the sauteed premium beef with black pepper sauce ($13.80, good for up to two people), which comes with tender sliced beef and the right amount of black pepper sauce to coat each piece; and mapo tofu ($9.80, good for two to three people) with minced pork, mushrooms and spring onions.

-INFO: Order here ($10 delivery charge) or self-collect at Crystal Jade Palace in Takashimaya Shopping Centre
+INFO: Order at estore.crystaljade.com ($10 delivery charge) or self-collect at Crystal Jade Palace in Takashimaya Shopping Centre